-France impounds Ryanair plane on tarmac before take-off
+France frees Ryanair jet after tarmac standoff over subsidy

-PARIS (AP) — French authorities have seized a Ryanair plane and forced 149 passengers to disembark because of a dispute over subsidies to the Irish airline.
+PARIS (AP) — Ryanair paid 525,000 euros ($610,000) in subsidies back to French authorities on Friday in order to end a tarmac standoff that forced 149 passengers to disembark from an impounded plane.

-The French civil aviation authority said Friday it had impounded the plane on the tarmac of the Bordeaux-Merignac airport as a “last resort.”
+The French civil aviation authority said it had seized the plane at the Bordeaux-Merignac airport as a “last resort,” after France had repeatedly tried to get Ryanair to pay back regional funds to the airline in 2008-2009.

-In a statement, the aviation authority said France had repeatedly tried to get Ryanair to pay back regional funds paid to the airline in 2008-2009.
 The European Commission later ruled those funds illegal, saying they gave Ryanair an unfair economic advantage.

 Most Read Business Stories